FaceFTW/UberUnit/README.md

 ## Development server
 **NOTE**
 Firebase functionality requires you to generate some keys and place them in the `src/environments/environment.ts` for API access.
-I have intentionally excluded them for security purposes, so you have to make your own Firebase app if you want to test the full functionality
+I have intentionally excluded them for security purposes, so you have to make your own Firebase app if you want to test the full functionality using your own Firebase instance and/or locally on your own machine

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.